AlmasB/jEncrypt/README.md

 `$ javac -encoding UTF-8 *.java`

-Alternatively on linux you can type:
+Alternatively on linux machines you can type:

 `$ make`